 Kim Peng Hiang bak kwa prices

-Kim Peng Hiang does not have the clout of bigger brands like Bee Cheng Hiang and Fragrance but the unique thing about them is that they carry interesting flavours like Fa Choy BBQ Chicken Bak Kwa and Pineapple BBQ Pork Bak Kwa.
-For those spicy food lovers, there is also Chilli Dried Pork.
+Kim Peng Hiang does not have the clout of bigger brands like Bee Cheng Hiang and Fragrance but the unique thing about them is that they carry an interesting flavour Pineapple BBQ Pork Bak Kwa that’s really popular.